eddes/buildingphysics/Readme.md

 (Work in progress !
 The book has not been released yet :)
 # Building Physics - Applications in Python

-This repository provides Python implementations of the models presented in the book **Building Physics - Applications in Python**.
+[The book will be available for download on this page.](https://eddes.github.io/buildingphysics/)This repository provides Python implementations of the models presented in the book **Building Physics - Applications in Python**.

 There are two ways of using this repository :

 ## 1/ No install: Colab Notebooks